EgeAsan36/DSA210-CryptoFinanceProject/README.md

 ## Project Overview

-Through an analysis of their performance metrics, behavior, and reactions to macroeconomic events, this project seeks to understand how cryptocurrency markets relate to traditional financial markets.
-I try to comprehend how these various financial ecosystems interact with one another by comparing their risk profiles, volatility trends, and correlation dynamics.
+This project aims to comprehend the relationship between cryptocurrency markets and conventional financial markets by analyzing their performance metrics, behavior, and responses to macroeconomic events.
+By contrasting the risk profiles, volatility patterns, and correlation dynamics of these diverse financial ecosystems, I attempt to understand how they interact with one another.

-I'll investigate trends in market correlations, volatility patterns, and the effects of outside economic factors on various asset classes using data analysis and visualization.
-Offering data-driven insights that can aid in comprehending the changing dynamic between the conventional and cryptocurrency markets is the aim.
+Using data analysis and visualization, I'll look into patterns of volatility, market correlations, and how external economic factors affect different asset classes.
+The goal is to provide data-driven insights that can help understand the shifting dynamics between the traditional and cryptocurrency markets.

 ## Motivation

-The integration of cryptocurrencies into the traditional financial environment poses intriguing analytical challenges, which is why I am working on this project.
-Understanding how digital assets behave in comparison to traditional assets is becoming more and more crucial as they continue to garner widespread attention for a number of reasons.
+I am working on this project because the integration of cryptocurrencies into the conventional financial environment presents interesting analytical challenges.
+As digital assets continue to attract a lot of attention for various reasons, it is becoming increasingly important to understand how they behave in contrast to traditional assets.

-- **Investment Diversification**: Building more robust portfolios can be facilitated by comprehending correlation patterns between traditional and cryptocurrency assets.
+- **Investment Diversification**: Understanding correlation patterns between traditional and cryptocurrency assets can help build more resilient portfolios.
-- **Risk Management**: Better risk assessment is made possible by recognizing how various asset classes react to economic developments.
+- **Risk Management**: Understanding how different asset classes respond to economic events enables better risk assessment.
-- **Market Evolution**: Monitoring the development of cryptocurrency markets in comparison to more established financial systems offers insights into their long-term integration.
+- **Market Evolution**: An understanding of the long-term integration of cryptocurrency markets can be gained by tracking their growth in relation to more established financial systems.

-We can go beyond conjecture and offer fact-based insights into the interactions and influences between these markets by conducting a quantitative analysis of these relationships.
+By performing a quantitative analysis of these relationships, we can move beyond speculation and provide fact-based insights into the interactions and influences between these markets.
 ## Data Sources

 I plan to collect data from the following sources:

 ### Cryptocurrency Data
+- **Binance**: OHLCV data, trading volumes and market depth information
+- **CoinMarketCap API**: Market capitalization and trading volume data
 - **CoinGecko API**: Historical price data for top cryptocurrencies by market cap, including Bitcoin, Ethereum, and others
-- **Binance Historical Data**: OHLCV data, trading volumes and market depth information
-- **CoinMarketCap API**: Market capitalization and trading volume data

 ### Traditional Market Data
 - **Yahoo Finance API**: Stock indices (S&P 500, NASDAQ, DJIA), ETFs, and commodity prices
-- **FRED (Federal Reserve Economic Data)**: Interest rates, bond yields, inflation rates
 - **World Bank Open Data**: Global economic indicators and financial statistics
+- **Federal Reserve Economic Data**: Interest rates, inflation

 ### Supplementary Data Sources
 - **Social Media Sentiment**: Twitter API, Reddit data (from relevant investing and cryptocurrency subreddits)
-- **Google Trends**: Search interest data for cryptocurrencies and traditional market terms
+- **Google Trends**: Look up cryptocurrency interest statistics and conventional market phrases.
 - **News Headlines**: Financial news APIs and economic calendar data

 I will collect these datasets using Python APIs and web scraping techniques where necessary(After I learn it), ensuring data is properly cleaned and aligned by timestamp for accurate comparison.